 Security researchers at SPI Labs are

-iPhone users not to use a special feature that lets them dial telephone numbers over the Web using the iPhone’s Safari browser.
+warning iPhone users not to use a special feature that lets them dial telephone numbers over the Web using the iPhone’s Safari browser.

 The feature was created to give iPhone users a simple way to dial phone numbers listed on Web pages, but according to SPI, the feature could be misused.